Ornithogalum umbellatum: Uses

-Despite the known toxicities, the plant has been described as edible for 2000 years and incorporated into some traditional regional cuisines (e.g. Turkey) and traditional medicine (e.g. India).
+Despite the known toxicities, the plant has been described as edible for 2,000 years and incorporated into some traditional regional cuisines (e.g. Turkey) and traditional medicine (e.g. India).
 In Britain, the plant has long been the subject of herbals for its claimed culinary and medicinal properties.
 This includes drying and grinding the bulbs, or boiling them and baking the flowers into bread.
 Essences are sold as patent remedies and for aromatherapy, such as Bach flower remedies.
 Medical authorities advise against ingesting any part of the plant.

-In history
+In culture

 Leonardo da Vinci drew O. umbellatum and included the plant in one of his depictions of Leda and the Swan (1508–1515), in which the flowers are held in Leda's left hand.
 In folklore, the biblical star of Bethlehem is said to have fallen to the earth and shattered into pieces which became the ubiquitous white flowers.
 Legend has also associated it with the journeys of Crusaders and pilgrims to the Holy Land.

 A biblical passage in 2 Kings 6:25 relates an account of a siege in Samaria in which the desperate population consumed the excrement of doves (chiriyonim).
 "There was a great famine in Samaria; and behold, they besieged it, until a donkey's head was sold for eighty shekels of silver, and a fourth of a kab of dove's dung for five shekels of silver".
 There has been considerable discussion as to the exact meaning of this term.
 In notes taken by Paul Dietrich Giseke from a lecture by Linnaeus it is suggested that this Stercus Columbarum was in fact the plant Ornithogalum umbellatum, which grew abundantly in Palestine and "unde Anglis Bethlem's Star dicitur" (is known to the English as Bethlem's Star), the white colour of which resembled the excrement of birds, hence the name lac Avium (bird milk or Ornithogalum), and which was still eaten by the poor of that country.

 Culturally, the flower has been associated with purity and hope, atonement and reconciliation.

-In popular culture

-Naked Snake fought his mentor, The Boss, in a field full of white grass lillies in Metal Gear Solid 3: Snake Eater.
-In Metal Gear Solid 4: Guns of the Patriots, Arlington National Cemetery, where The Boss's and Big Boss's graves are, is also full of the flowers.
-In Metal Gear Solid V: The Phantom Pain, besides Snake's hospital bed, there is a vase of the flowers, when an assassin tries to kill him, the vase falls and petals float in slow motion in front of him.